peterwilli/IOTA-tangle-explorer/README.md

 - Written in VueJS (React but much simpler)

 Currently being worked on by me (peterwilli) as a weekend challenge and ongoing efforts to join the IOTA community.

+## How to run

+Commands are `displayed like this!`

+Assuming you have NodeJS.

+- cd to tangle-explorer-web
+- run `npm install`
+- run `npm run dev` and a web browser will pop up with the page.